SCBB-LAB/DeepPlnc/README.md

 ==================
 To predict the lncRNAs, In parent directory execute following command:

+sh DeepPlnc.sh test /usr/local/bin/ A

+test = test file.
-sh DeepPlnc.sh test /usr/local/bin/ (Path of RNAfold in your local system)
+/usr/local/bin/ = Path of RNAfold in your local system A = Model to be selected for classification (Options : A|B)

 python3 predict_GPU.py file_format_GPU # to detect lncRNA utilizing GPU